 No, it does not have to be transcribed onto the Immunization Record Form.

 Contact your health care provider or call Student Health Services (703-993-2831).

 Visit the Office of Safety, Emergency, and Risk Management for FAQ about the Mason vaccine clinics.

 Third Shots / Boosters

-Third shots are given to individuals who are immunocompromised at least four weeks after a second shot.
+Third shots are given to individuals who are immunocompromised at least 28 days after a second shot.
 A third shot is needed because a person who is immunocompromised may not have the desired antibody production from only two shots.

-A booster shot is given to certain populations at least six months after a second shot because there is evidence to suggest that people's immune response may decline over time.
+A booster shot is given after a specified amount of time because there is evidence to suggest that people's initial immune response may decline over time.

-The CDC and FDA have approved and recommended booster doses for certain individuals who received any of the three Covid-19 vaccines available in the U.S.
+The CDC and FDA have authorized and recommended booster doses for individuals age 12 and older who received any of the three Covid-19 vaccines available in the U.S.

-Individuals who received the Johnson & Johnson vaccine are also eligible for a booster of any of the three vaccines available in the U.S., two months after their initial vaccine.
+- Individuals who received the Johnson & Johnson vaccine are eligible for a booster two months after their initial vaccine.